s-zeid/AppBackup/README.md

 # Prerequisites for building

 * Computer
-    * Ubuntu Linux (other distros, OS X, Cygwin, etc. may work but I haven't tested them)
+    * Linux (tested with Fedora and Ubuntu; other distros, OS X, Cygwin, etc. may work but I haven't tested them)
     * Working iOS toolchain that has GCC (tested with a 3.1.2 toolchain)
     * bash; dpkg; GNU make; OpenSSH client; Python 2.5 (OS X only), 2.6, or 2.7